Fetty Wap: 2016–2020: EPs, mixtapes and other releases

 On February 5, 2016, Fetty Wap released a new single titled "Jimmy Choo".
 On April 26, 2016, it was announced that Fetty Wap would be getting his own mobile racing game available on phone, tablet, and Apple TV starting on May 3.
 The game is offshoot of mobile game Nitro Nation Stories.
 A street racing game, it has multi-player, car customization, and different storylines to choose.
 It has partnered with automotive brands like BMW, Nissan, and Cadillac.
 The Fetty Wap version will include Fetty Wap and Monty into the storyline.

 Fetty Wap was featured on the Fifth Harmony single "All in My Head (Flex)".
 He released the single "Wake Up" in April 2016.
 The official music video for the song was filmed at his alma mater, Eastside High School.
 His single "Make You Feel Good" was released in August 2016.

 On November 21, 2016, he released a 19 track mixtape titled Zoovier.

 His song "Like a Star" features Nicki Minaj and was released in December 2016.

 On January 4, 2017, he released the song "Way You Are" featuring Monty, and the song "Flip Phone" on February 10, 2017.
 He walked in Philipp Plein's runway show during New York Fashion Week in February 2017.

 He released the single "Aye" on May 12, 2017.
 He released the mixtape Lucky No. 7 on June 7, 2017.
 On August 18, 2017, he released the single "There She Go" featuring Monty.
 In October 2017, Fetty Wap featured in Cheat Codes' single "Feels Great" with CVBZ.

 On January 19, 2018, Fetty Wap released the EP For My Fans III: The Final Chapter.
 He released the mixtape Bruce Wayne in June 2018.

+In 2018, it was reported that Fetty Wap had signed with Tr3yway Entertainment.

 On June 7, 2019, Fetty Wap's birthday, he released the single "Birthday".
 On September 27, he released the song "Brand New".
 On February 14, 2020, he released the mixtape Trap & B.